-If you are the executor of the will you may need Division of the Supreme Court.
-This will allow not be granted until 7 days after death and oply for a grant of probate from the Probate to deal with the deceased's property.
-It will takes 7-10 slays to be issued.
+If you are the executor of the will you may need to apply for a grant of probate from the Probate Division of the Supreme Court.
+This will allow you to deal with the deceased's property.
+It will not be granted until 7 days after death and usually takes 7-10 days to be issued.